Puerto Rico

 • Packing list

-• FAA registration (if applicable)
+• FAA registration for drones

-• FCC compliance documentation
+• FCC compliance documentation where relevant

 • Proof of insurance